Save big (up to $1,875) on small business tools with our free membership, business.com+

 • You have to set up hosting and a custom domain for yourself.
 While not too difficult, it’s more of a process than with a self-hosted website builder.

-The WordPress platform is free, but you’ll pay $5 to $15 per month for hosting and a custom domain.
-[Related article: How Much Does It Cost to Start an Online Business?]
+While the WordPress platform is free, you’ll pay $5 to $15/month for hosting and a custom domain.
+You also might want to invest in some premium plug-ins or themes.
+[See related article: How Much Does It Cost to Start an Online Business?]

 3. Use a website builder to create an online store.